 To create or modify a library element containing parameters of a particular system, i.e. generic, cellular network like CDMA or OFDMA, select the system library lements command from the Library pull-down menu or directly CTRL+SHIFT+S.

-A list of existing pre-defined systems (if you have not created any system before) will be selectable as shown in Figure 282 for generic system and Figure 283 for cellular systems (e.g. CDMA UL network).
+A list of existing pre-defined systems will be selectable as shown in Figure 282 for a generic system and Figure 283 for cellular systems (e.g. CDMA UL network).